 - Configuration - this step configures your source server connection based on the entered settings.

-- On the step Server connection choose either Autodiscover Exchange Server (default option) to automatically find the proper Target server or configure the connection manually.
+- In the Server connection step choose either Autodiscover Exchange Server (default option) to automatically find the proper target server or configure the connection manually.

-- Admin's credentials - specify the UPN of the Target server Administrator and its password.
+- Admin's credentials - specify the UPN and password of the target server administrator.
 If you opted to configure a trust relationship between forests (see I Pre-migration activities, Step 2) you can click the Browse button to user AD user picker.
-Next, enter the Admin's credentials and move on to Configuration.
+Next, enter the admin's credentials and move on to Configuration.